-Are coronavirus fears driving you to cancel your upcoming vacation?
-If you’re considering canceling, you aren’t alone.
-In recent weeks, pleas for help from travelers who want to cancel cruises, flights, and hotels have inundated our helpline.
+Will ongoing fears about the coronavirus drive you to cancel your vacation plans in 2022?
+If you’re considering spending another year without travel, you aren’t alone.
+Throughout the pandemic, pleas for help from travelers who want to cancel cruises, flights, and hotels have inundated our helpline.

 These consumers all hope to override the written contract they have with these providers and get a full refund.

 But if you decide to cancel your vacation, can you get your money back?
 (Last updated March 20, 2022)

 Coronavirus fears are hitting the travel industry hard

 Coronavirus has sparked fear in an increasing number of travelers worldwide.
 This pandemic has walloped the travel industry.
 If the cruise lines, airlines, and hotel groups granted all the refund requests, the industry would inevitably collapse.

 Taking into consideration the health threat that the coronavirus currently poses, travel providers have implemented various waivers and credit offers.

 If fears of the coronavirus weigh heavily on your mind, this guide can help you navigate your decision to cancel your vacation.